Waged/PYTHON_PANEL/README.md

 python3 code basic UI to send configuration data to any MCU via serial
 -------------------------------------------------------------------------------------------------------------
-UI using tkinter library that takes some input data and send it via serial to the selected port.
-SHOUL run in MAC, WINDOWS, LINUX.
+UI Application that captures input data and send it via serial to the selected port. should run in MAC, WINDOWS, LINUX.
 Tested in MAC OS.